digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/7_Composing.rst

 The first important consequence of the above is that all transactions are committed atomically.
 Either a transaction is committed as a whole and for all participants, or it fails.

 That's important in the context of the ``Trade_Settle`` choice shown above.
-The choice reassigns a ``baseAsset`` from one party to another and a ``quoteAsset`` the other way.
+The choice transfers a ``baseAsset`` from one party to another and a ``quoteAsset`` the other way.
 Thanks to transaction atomicity, there is no chance that either party is left out of pocket.

 The second consequence is that the requester of a transaction knows all consequences of their submitted transaction -- there are no surprises in Daml.
 However, it also means that the requester must have all the information to interpret the transaction.
 We also refer to this as Principle 2 a bit later on this page.

 That's also important in the context of ``Trade``.
-To allow Bob to interpret a transaction that reassigns Alice's cash to Bob, Bob needs to know both about Alice's ``Asset`` contract and about some way for ``Alice`` to accept the reassignment -- remember, accepting a reassignment needs the authority of ``issuer`` in this example.
+To allow Bob to interpret a transaction that transfers Alice's cash to Bob, Bob needs to know both about Alice's ``Asset`` contract and about some way for ``Alice`` to accept the transfer -- remember, accepting a transfer needs the authority of ``issuer`` in this example.

 Observers
 ---------